awsdocs/aws-step-functions-developer-guide/doc_source/batch-job-notification.md

 Browse through this example state machine to see how Step Functions controls AWS Batch and Amazon SNS by connecting to the Amazon Resource Name \(ARN\) in the `Resource` field, and by passing `Parameters` to the service API\.

-For more information about how AWS Step Functions can control other AWS services, see [AWS Service Integrations](concepts-service-integrations.md)\.
+For more information about how AWS Step Functions can control other AWS services, see [Service Integrations with AWS Step Functions ](concepts-service-integrations.md)\.

 ```
 {